 - First I mark the bust points (I hold the pattern up to me and mark the position).

-- I open and spread the pattern the amount of extra length needed.
+- I open and spread the pattern with the amount of extra length needed.

 - I draw the dart stopping short of the bust point (a dart should finish about 1” (25mm) before the bust point for smaller busts and 2”-2 ½”(6cm) before for larger busts)